 In 2019, Marie Curie’s life was depicted in Radioactive, a biographical drama film starring Rosamund Pike as Marie Curie.

-The founder and namesake of the Chanel brand, Coco Chanel was credited in the post-World War I era with popularising a sporty, casual chic as the feminine standard of style, replacing the “corseted silhouette” from before the war.
+The founder and namesake of the Chanel brand, Coco Chanel was credited in the post-World War I era with popularizing a sporty, casual chic as the feminine standard of style, replacing the “corseted silhouette” from before the war.
 Learning to sew at Aubazine, a convent and orphanage, she opened her first boutique in 1910, when she became a licenced milliner.
 In 1913, Chanel opened a boutique in Deauville where she introduced deluxe casual clothing suitable for leisure and sport.
-By 1919, Chanel was registered as a couturiere and established her maison de couture at 31 rue Cambon, Paris.
+By 1919, Chanel was registered as a couturiere and established her Maison de Couture at 31 rue Cambon, Paris.
 She led the way in luxury fashion and invented the famous “little black dress”.
 Today the House of Chanel sells clothes, watches, handbags and perfumes, including the ever-popular Chanel No 5.

 Coco Chanel’s life story is depicted in the 2009 film, Coco Before Chanel, starring Audrey Tautou.

 Margaret Thatcher changed the face of modern British politics.
 In 1979, she became the leader of the Conservative Party in 1979 became the first female British Prime Minister.
-Her views earned herself the nickname “The Iron Lady” and was the longest continuously serving Prime Minister of the 20th century.
+Her views earned her the nickname “The Iron Lady” and was the longest continuously serving Prime Minister of the 20th century.

 The Iron Lady (2011) depicts Thatcher’s life and career, starring Meryl Streep.